MORSE Driver Table

 3. *L1C Input spectra

-4. *ALT Vertical grid as Altitude levels, or
+4. *ALT Vertical grid levels

 5. *RTV Target quantities to be retrieved